 - A statutory right to suspend work following non-payment

-Claiming under SOPA begins with the affected party making a claim under the Building and Construction Industry Security of Payment Act 1999.
+Claiming under SOPA begins with the affected party (the contractor) making a claim against a party (the principal) under the Building and Construction Industry Security of Payment Act 1999.
+Most importantly, this claim needs to specifically mention the Act.
 There needs to be an available date attached to this claim, to which the respondent has 10 business days to respond.

-This written response is called a 'payment schedule'.
-If this is not provided within 10 business days, then the respondent is liable for the entire amount of the claim.
+This written response is called a 'payment schedule' - a detailed schedule of when the contractor will be paid and how much.
+If this is not provided within 10 business days (or shorter, if demanded by the contract), then the respondent is liable for the entire amount of the claim.
 This debt can be recovered in full in court by the plaintiff.

 What is the adjudication process?